 I tested the RT-AX89X using a couple of 2×2 Wi-Fi 6 clients and a few Wi-Fi 5 clients and was quite happy with the router.

 In Wi-Fi 6 tests, I was able to get the client connected to it at 2.4 Gbps, which translated into the sustained speed of some 1435 Mbps at close range, the fastest I’ve seen.
 When I move the client to 40 feet (12 m) away, it still registered more than 1150 Mbps, the fastest.

 The router also did well with Wi-Fi 5 clients.
 At a distance of fewer than 10 feet (3 m), my 4×4 device connected at 1.7Gbps and had a sustained speed of almost 1025 Mbps, which is quite impressive.
 At a distance away, my 3×3 laptop now registered nearly 700 Mbps.

 I tested the 2.4Ghz band only for reference since its performance varies greatly where I am (and possibly where you are, too).
 The RT-AX89X averaged some 180 Mbps and 120 Mbps for close and long ranges, respectively.
 That was far slower than the 1300 Mbps in its specs but fast enough for most online applications.

 Since I had only one RT-AX89X unit, I couldn't test its AiMesh using a 10Gbps wired backhaul.
 However, I tried AiMesh out with other routers, and it worked well, just like any other AiMesh router.

 An overall positive Wi-Fi experience

 I tested the RT-AX89X for some three weeks, and over time it grew on me.
-At the default setting, you won’t get the fastest Wi-Fi speed out of it, but it was still quite excellent.
+You won’t get the fastest Wi-Fi speed out of it at the default setting, but it was still quite excellent.
 If you take time to tweak its settings, you’ll get even more.

 By the way, in my trial, even in extended and heavy loads, the RT-AX89X remained cool.
 So its internal fan did its job.
 I also tried out the two 10Gbps ports in LAN mode and was able to get a sustained copy speed of some 850 MB/s.
 That wasn’t a true 10Gbps speed — my test server likely played a role — but quite close.